GuoshiuanLin/SP4E_HW/HW3/README.md

 **Exercise 4.6:**
 _Describe how to launch such a simulation which will produce dumps observable with Paraview for a grid of 512 × 512 particles._

-Two options and descriptions on how to launch a simulation for a grid of 512 × 512 particles.
-The preferred option is Option 1.
+Description on how to launch a simulation for a grid of 512 × 512 particles is explained as follows:

-**Option 1: Directly from the heat_distribution.py file produced in Excercise 4.5:**

 ```
 cd ..